Severance Package

 Many employees decide not to exercise COBRA.
 Sometimes a spouse has a better health insurance plan or the COBRA premiums are too expensive.
 Some employees try to “cash-out” the reimbursement and roll it into the lump sum.

-Section #4: What is in a typical Severance Package?
+Section #4: What is in a typical Severance Agreement?

 Severance – Section 4 – What is In a Typical Severance Package